-An additional tool is the Legislative Library BC Newspaper Index 1900-1970.
-Available at the Archives on microfilm, it indexes the Vancouver and Victoria dailies.
+An additional tool is the Legislative Library BC Newspaper Index.
+We have 1900-1970 and 1971-1980 on microfilm.
+It is a selective index to the Vancouver and Victoria dailies.
 While we do not hold most of the newspapers indexed, it can be helpful in determining dates for events and can be used for our 20th century Colonist holdings.
 The articles referenced can be obtained at university or public libraries.
-(Note: The filmed index is not the latest version and lacks indexing for 1911-1917, as well as a number of corrections.)
+(Note: The filmed 1900-1970 index is not the latest version and lacks indexing for 1911-1917, as well as a number of corrections.)